 VW redistribution during the Roman period was comparatively simple compared with present day global trade in water resources (Erdkamp, 2005; Konar et al., 2011).
-Within the Roman Empire few artificial trade barriers existed, instead the redistribution of VW was driven by satisfying demand of urban centres from regions with a surplus principally by means of tributary donations (tax-in-kind in the form of grain) (Erdkamp, 2005; Scheidel, 2010;
+Within the Roman Empire few artificial trade barriers existed, instead the redistribution of VW was driven by satisfying demand of urban centres from regions with a surplus by means of tributary redistribution and free market exchange (Erdkamp, 2005; Scheidel, 2010; Temin, 2012).
+The principal barrier to VW redistribution was the "struggle against distance" (Braudel, 1995).

-- 110 Temin, 2012).
-There was a parallel free market, however it is thought the urban grain supply was too important to be risked on the free market and was ensured by hierarchical methods (Rickman, 1980).
-The principal constraint on VW redistribution in the Roman Period was the 'struggle against distance' (Braudel, 1995).
 However, advanced shipping technology during the Roman Period combined with the relative safety of summer maritime travel within the Mediterranean facilitated unprecedented trade in bulk goods such as grain (Houston, 1988).
 As with present-day, trade costs of these bulk goods co-varied with distance (Hummels, 2007).
-However, transport by ship was significantly cheaper compared with overland transport owing to the difficultly in land-based transport of bulk goods by horse and cart (Jones, 1986; Scheidel, 2013); a feature of trade in bulk goods that remains despite modern advancements in transport technology (Limão and Venables, 2001). - In this paper we set out to examine how irrigation and VW trade contributed to Roman resilience against the twin pressures of urbanisation and climate variability.
-In order to understand this we have developed a Virtual Water Network of the Roman World.
-Our VW network contains two principal components: a hydrological model and a dynamic, agent-based VW redistribution network.
-We simulate yields under variable climate conditions using the hydrological model PC Raster Global Water Balance Model (PCR-GLOBWB) (van Beek and Bierkens, 2009; van Beek et al., 2011).
-VW trade is simulated using Orbis, the Stanford Geospatial Network of the Roman World (Scheidel, 2013) as our network structure, with link weights reflecting transport costs at 200 AD associated with the 'struggle against distance' (Braudel, 1995).
-We do not model the feedbacks between the trade dynamics and hydrology (similar to the socio-hydrological approach proposed by Liu et al., (2014) and Elshafei et al., (2014) for example); rather we apply a scenario-based approach using historical reconstructions and the physical hydrological model approach using historical reconstructions and the physical hydrological model approach using historical reconstructions and the physical hydrological model as one trained.
+However, transport by ship was significantly cheaper compared with overland transport owing to the difficultly in land-based transport of bulk goods by horse and cart (Scheidel, 2013); a feature of trade in bulk goods that remains despite modern advancements in transport technology (Limão and Venables, 2001).

+In this paper we set out to understand how irrigation and VW trade contributed to Roman resilience against the twin pressures of urbanisation and climate variability.
+In order to examine this we have developed a Virtual Water Network of the Roman World.
+Our VW network contains two principal components: a hydrological model and a dynamic, agent-based redistribution network.
+We simulate yields under variable climate conditions using the hydrological model PC Raster Global Water Balance

+Introduction Abstract

+Model (PCR-GLOBWB) (van Beek and Bierkens, 2009; van Beek et al., 2011).
+VW trade is simulated using Orbis, the Stanford Geospatial Network of the Roman World (Scheidel, 2013) as our network structure, with link weights reflecting transport costs at AD 200 associated with the "struggle against distance" (Braudel, 1995).
 Our analysis of the Roman water resource management not only adds to our understanding of that civilisation but also helps us to understand the fundamental processes underpinning VW trade in present-day (Sivapalan et al., 2012).

-2. Methods
+2 Methods

 The schematic of our Virtual Water Network of the Roman World is shown in Fig. 1.
-To summarise our methodology; we calculated yields using the global hydrological model PCR-GLOBWB based on estimates of the extent of Roman cropland in 200 AD from the History Database of the Global Environment (HYDE) (Klein Goldewijk et al., 2011).
+To summarise our methodology; we calculated yields using the global hydrological model PCR-GLOBWB based on estimates of the extent of Roman cropland cover in AD 200 from the History Database of the Global Environment (HYDE) (Klein Goldewijk et al., 2011).
 Land with a potential for irrigation was assigned within HYDE cropland regions based on the MIRCA dataset of Portmann et al. (2008).
-Natural landcover was assigned based on the Olson classification

-(Olson, 1994a, 1994b).
-The yield response to climate variability was calculated in PCR-GLOBWB with climate prescribed using meteorological observations over the period 1949 - 2000 (Ngo-Duc et al., 2005).
+Natural landcover was assigned based on the Olson classification (Olson, 1994a, b).
+The yield response to climate variability was calculated in PCR GLOBWB with climate prescribed using meteorological observations over the period 1949-2000 (Ngo-Duc et al., 2005).
 VW surpluses and deficits were calculated with VW demand based on HYDE gridded population estimates.
 Yearly VW surpluses and deficits were abstracted to Orbis and the redistribution of VW from VW rich to VW poor regions of the Roman Empire was simulated.
 A detailed description of our methodology follows.

-2.1 Simulating cereal yields under variable climate
+2.1 Simulating grain yields under variable climate